 Call Statewide Legal Services at 1-800-453-3320.
-If DSS made a mistake, they might get you a lawyer for your hearing.
+If DSS made a mistake, you might be able to get a lawyer for your hearing.

 Who will be at the hearing?

-- someone from DSS to explain why your cash assistance should stop; and
+- Someone from DSS to explain why they think your cash assistance should stop.

-- an independent officer (like a judge) who will decide your case.
-The officer may be in the room with you or on a video screen.
+- An independent hearing officer (like a judge) who will decide your case.

 What happens at the hearing?

-- The officer may ask you why you think you should not lose your cash assistance.
+- The hearing officer may ask you why you think you should not lose your cash assistance.

 - Give the officer your answer.
 Also tell the officer that you want safety net services.

-- The officer will ask DSS to explain their side.
+- The hearing officer will ask DSS to explain their side.

-- The officer will decide if he or she agrees with you or DSS.
+- The hearing officer will decide if he or she agrees with you or DSS.